internetarchive/openlibrary-client/README.md

 ## Configuration

-Many OpenLibrary actions (like creating Works and Editions) require authentication, i.e. certain requests must be provided a valid cookie of a user which has been logged in with their openlibrary account credentials.
+Many Open Library actions (like creating Works and Editions) require authentication, i.e. certain requests must be provided a valid cookie of a user which has been logged in with their openlibrary account credentials.
 The openlibrary-client can be configured to "remember